General Information and Treatment Options

 How Is Glaucoma Detected?

-Glaucoma is detected by using several tests at Delaware Eye Center.
+Glaucoma is detected by using several tests.
 The first of these is the pressure check performed during a typical Comprehensive Eye Exam.
-The second is a carful examination of the nerve, again performed after dilation of the pupils during a typical Complete Eye Exam.
+The second is a carful examination of the nerve, again preformed after dilation of the pupils during a typical Complete Eye Exam.

 The second common test is an Ocular Coherence Tomography (OCT) of the retina or optic nerve.
 This test scans for thinning of the nerve or nerve layer that occurs when glaucoma is present.
 It is a straightforward test to have done, somewhat like having your picture taken while looking at a target the machine presents.
 This test takes about 5 minutes to perform.